01-edu/Branch-Blockchain/Quest3 FestivalSmartContract/ArtistsDoWork.md

 ## Artists Do Work!

 Artists deserve to be payed too!
+Along the way, we will learn payments and divisions in Solidity

 ### Instructions